AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/campaign-actions-delete-a-smart-campaign.md

    >[!TIP]
    >
-   >To cancel processing of an active smart campaign without deleting it altogether, learn how to&nbsp; [abort a smart campaign](abort-a-smart-campaign.md).
+   >To cancel processing of an active smart campaign without deleting it altogether, learn how to  [abort a smart campaign](abort-a-smart-campaign.md).

    ![](assets/image2014-9-22-16-3a41-3a55.png)

-1. Click **Delete**&nbsp;to confirm.
+1. Click **Delete** to confirm.

    ![](assets/image2014-9-22-16-3a41-3a59.png)

    >[!CAUTION]
    >
-   >Do&nbsp;**NOT**&nbsp;delete an active smart campaign with people in the flow steps.
+   >Do **NOT** delete an active smart campaign with people in the flow steps.
 The campaign will likely still execute.

 Nice!